threefoldtech/info_grid/src/intro/grid3_howitworks.md

 ## Provisioning: Empowering Resource Deployment

 Now that we've covered the fundamental components of the ThreeFold Grid, it's time to explore the exciting world of provisioning.
-But how can we initiate a provisioning request to the Zero-OS operating system?
+Provisioning is the process of requesting and setting up resources on the ThreeFold Grid.
+So, how can we initiate a provisioning request to the Zero-OS operating system?
 Let's find out!

 The provisioning process revolves around two powerful tools, which we will delve into within this manual: